Employer Not Liable for $5 Million Punitive Damages Award

 The case of Leggins v.
-Rite Aid Corp. is an example of how courts can rein in an extravagant jury award.
+Rite Aid Corporation is an example of how courts can rein in an extravagant jury award.
 Leggins was a store manager for Rite Aid for 25 years.
 He suffered serious injuries to his neck and shoulders after being attacked during a robbery.
-Leggins’ injuries made walking difficult as well as using his left arm and leg.
+Leggins’s injuries made walking difficult as well as using his left arm and leg.
 Rite Aid allowed Leggins seven months off work, and granted his request to be transferred to a less busy store.
-Despite these accommodations, Leggins’ pain did not improve, and he sought back surgery.
+Despite these accommodations, Leggins’s pain did not improve, and he sought back surgery.

 Leggins received a “last and final” warning about his performance, which he did not dispute, after a subsequent investigation found his store in disarray, again.
 Six months later Rite Aid terminated Leggins for closing his store several hours early on a holiday and failing to resolve the issues that led to his “last and final” warning.

 Leggins sued the company, and a jury found that Rite Aid terminated Leggins both because of his disability and for complaining about harassment.
 In addition to awarding Leggins millions of dollars in compensatory damages, the jury also awarded Leggins $5 million in punitive damages.
 On appeal, the $5 million award of punitive damages was overturned.
 Following well-established case law, the court held that California employers are not liable for punitive damages based on the conduct of supervisors and employees who do not have the power to create or influence corporate policy.
 Thus, Rite Aid could not be liable for punitive damages because there was no evidence that the supervisors involved in disciplining and terminating Leggins had such authority.